bytecodealliance/wasmtime/docs/stability-tiers.md

 and bugs.
 At this time there's no developer time to improve the situation here as well.

+[^3]: Wasmtime's `cranelift` and `winch` features can be compiled to WebAssembly but not the `runtime` feature at this time.
+This means that Wasmtime-compiled-to-wasm can itself compile wasm but cannot execute wasm.

 #### Unsupported features and platforms

 While this is not an exhaustive list, Wasmtime does not currently have support